UNIVERSITY HONORS AND AWARDS

 William Paterson University student television show, The Roundabout, won prestigious national 2015 Gracie Award for Outstanding Student Talk Show.

 William Paterson University won a Green Building Design Award for installing charging stations for electric cars from the Passaic County Board of Chosen Freeholders on June 15, 2015.
 The University's 1,000 space parking garage won a Green Design Award in 2014 for its energy efficient LED lighting technology.

 William Paterson University is named among the Top 100 Colleges and Universities for Hispanics by Hispanic Outlook in Higher Education in a special May 2015 issue, for the second consecutive year

 William Paterson University's Marketing and Public Relations Office won four awards at the 46th annual Jersey Awards for Marketing and Advertising Excellence conducted by the New Jersey Ad Club in June 2014.
 The University won two first place awards for the Will.
 Power. online viewbook, in partnership with its agency Fuseideas in the micro website design category, and the WP campus shuttle bus design in the out-of-home/transit category; a second place award for the Will.
 Power. campaign in partnership with Fuseideas in the collateral/multimedia campaign category, and a certificate of excellence for design of the commencement program.

-William Paterson University's Financial Planning Program in the Cotsakos College of Business is once again named one of the top schools for financial planners by Financial Planning Magazine, November 2014 for fourth consecutive year.
+William Paterson University's Financial Planning Program in the Cotsakos College of Business is once again named one of the top schools for financial planners by Financial Planning Magazine in 2015 for the fifth consecutive year in a row.

 Center for Chinese Art at William Paterson University won a gold award for the Summer Art in China 2015 Study Abroad Program Catalog from the 31st Annual Educational Advertising Awards, sponsored by higher Education Marketing Report in 2016.